zarkones/OnionC2/readme.md

 - When Tor onion service is ready you will see a .onion domain inside: api/onionservice/hostname, place that domain in function "get_address" in agent/src/config.rs
 - Run the agent via: cd agent && cargo run

 That's it.
 If you wish to know more about it execute the C2 server with "-h" command for help, or read the source code.
-It's less than 1,000 lines of code.
+It's a lean codebase.
 A good starting point for further development.

 ![Promo Image 1](https://raw.githubusercontent.com/zarkones/OnionC2/production/promo/promo1.png)